A guide to understanding nbn™ HFC vs FTTN

 Underperforming services were mostly FTTN connections, and these didn’t come close to maximum plan speeds.
 This is often due to limitations with some FTTN lines or connection issues such as wiring faults.

-While FTTP has typically been labelled the fastest nbn™ connection type, it is interesting to note that HFC and FTTP actually achieve very similar speeds.
+While FTTP has typically been labelled as being capable of conducting the fastest plans among the connection types, it is interesting to note that HFC and FTTP actually achieve very similar speeds.

 So what are the actual speeds to expect for HFC and FTTN?
 While the nbn™ used to publish specific tiered plans on its website, that’s no longer the case, though you can find out minimum speed estimates for busy periods.
 What’s for sure is that both HFC and FTTN are much faster than ADSL for most people.
 For specific speeds on a particular plan, every Internet Service Provider (ISP) should have this displayed on their website.
 This is usually described as ‘typical evening speed’, so keep your eye out for that wording.

 Note: other factors like hardware, modems, time of day, and number of users online at your house can also impact the speeds achieved.

 Connecting to the nbn™ isfree for a standard installation to the outside of your property regardless of the type of connection (HFC, FTTN, or other) you have.
 However if you require special equipment or a varied installation, you might need to pay a fee.
 This will be determined when you are ready to connect to the nbn™.

 Other than that, you only need to pay an activation fee if your ISP requires you to, and your monthly access fee.
 How much you pay will also vary depending on the plan you choose and its speed and data allowance.